deepns/jekyll-blog-in-cloud-run/_posts/2022-10-22-jekyll-blog-on-azure-container-instance.md

   - ACI
 - comparison with gcp cloud run

+After playing with hosting a jekyll site on GCP Cloud Run, I was curious to see how similar deployments can be done in other cloud providers.
+So started my exploration with Azure.
+Since the site was already built as a container image, I just needed a way to publish the image and run the container.
+Azure Container Instance offered pretty much what I was looking for.

+Assuming that Azure account and subscriptions are set up, these are steps in the workflow needed to deploy a jekyll site in Azure Container Instance.

+1. Create a resource group (having a separate resource group for this deployment for easier management)
+2. Create a private registry in [Azure Container Registry](https://learn.microsoft.com/en-us/azure/container-registry/)
+3. Push the image from local machine to Azure Container Registry
+4. Deploy the container
+   1. Create a service principal for azure container instance to access the image from the registry
+   2. Create the container

+In the GCP exercise, I was able to do all the steps from the GCP Cloud Shell VM itself.
+Truly cloud.
+Unlike GCP, Cloud Shell VM in Azure Portal had some limitations (e.g. no docker).
+I used my local machine to build the image and used [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli-macos) to access and manage the Azure resources.
+So from tools perspective, Azure CLI was the only additional thing to install.

+Diving into the steps now.

 ## Create resource group

+Creating a new resource group in `eastus` [region](https://azure.microsoft.com/en-gb/explore/global-infrastructure/geographies/#choose-your-region)

 ```text
 ➜  ~ az group create --name az-learn --location eastus